vuepress-theme-hope/vuepress-theme-hope/demo/src/guide/disable.md

 These should be disabled on this page:

-- Back to top button
+- Navbar
+- Sidebar
-- Route navigation
+- Breadcrumb
 - Page information
+- Contributors
+- Edit link
+- Update time
+- Prev/Next link
-- Comment component
+- Comment
 - Footer
+- Back to top button